videoDAC/streaming-back-end/README.md

 - __Lower bandwidth requirements__ - making it possible to watch on slow connections (e.g. 2G, 3G, 3.5G)

-- __Lower power requirements__ - making it possible to watch on weaker, older devices (e.g. old smartphones)
+- __Works on older devices__ - as it requires less power to play back content (e.g. on old smartphones)

-Transcoding makes it much easier for streamers to quickly reach larger audiences.
+In summary, Transcoding makes it much easier for streamers to quickly reach larger audiences.

 ## Installation and Testing